lethargosapatheia/nextcloud/README.md

 Without the CHOWN capability, this is going to return an error anyway if any of the files are not already owned by mysql.
 So in order to avoid having to grant additional capabilities, the permissions need to be set beforehand in case the database is imported/copied from somewhere else.

-nextcloud application
+Nextcloud Application
 ---
-Because runs an rsync the first time and changes the owner of files, it needs additional capabilities, such as DAC_OVERRIDE, CHOWN, besides SETGID and SETUID: https://github.com/nextcloud/docker/blob/master/18.0/apache/entrypoint.sh#L100-L106
+Because Nextcloud runs an rsync the first time and changes the owner of files, it needs additional capabilities, such as DAC_OVERRIDE, CHOWN, besides SETGID and SETUID: https://github.com/nextcloud/docker/blob/master/18.0/apache/entrypoint.sh#L100-L106